ALCOHOLIC HEPATITIS NETWORK INTERVENTIONAL STUDY

 After informed consent has been obtained and all of the inclusion are met and none of the exclusion, participants will be randomized to receive one of the following interventions in addition to standard care.

-Group 1: Standard of care plus prednisone 40 mg orally once daily for 30 days and matching placebos for G-CSF and Anakinra (1 syringe s.c. twice daily x 5 days then 1 syringe s.c. once daily on Days 6-14) , and zinc (matched pill Days 31-90).
+Group 1: Standard of care plus prednisone 40 mg orally once daily on Days 1-30 and matching placebos for Anakinra (1 syringe s.c. once daily on Days 1-14), and zinc (matched pill once daily on Days 1-90).

-Group 2: Standard of care plus Anakinra (100 mg s.c.) once daily in the morning for 14 days and zinc sulfate 220 mg once daily in the morning for 90 days and matching placebo for G-CSF (1 syringe s.c. every evening on Days 1-5).
+Group 2: Standard of care plus Anakinra (100 mg s.c.) once daily on Days 1-14 zinc sulfate 220 mg once daily on Days 1-90, and placebo for prednisone (matched pill once daily on Days 1-30).

 Primary and Important Secondary Endpoints